keras-team/autokeras/README.md

 </p>
 </div>

 Auto-Keras is an open source software library for automated machine learning (AutoML).
+It is developed by Data Analytics at Texas A&M (DATA) Lab and community contributors.
 The ultimate goal of AutoML is to allow domain experts with limited data science or machine learning background easily accessible to deep learning models.
 Auto-Keras provides functions to automatically search for architecture and hyperparameters of deep learning models.

 ## Installation